All Episodes

 Don't scream at me here.

-I would just try to be polite.
+I was just trying to be polite.

 Then I got judged on everything I said and did in the basis of a feminist context.

-On those rare occasions where I had a date in Pittsburgh with a woman had not yet been touched by this stuff, I still managed to blow it.
+On those rare occasions where I had a date in Pittsburgh with a woman who had not yet been touched by this stuff, I still managed to blow it.

 There was this great restaurant out in Irwin.

-It's no longer there, it's called Ben Gross.
+It's called Ben Gross.

 And they had the greatest old wine sommelier in there.